 Class Presentation.
-Following the completion of the counseling project, candidates will present their counseling case to the class in a pre-recorded video (due via online submission 5/17/2021).
+Following the completion of the counseling project, candidates will present their counseling case to the class in a pre-recorded video (due via online submission 5/8/2021).
 The presentation will include an overview of the case including the items bulleted above.
 Candidates will share sample audio recordings and de-identified materials from the counseling sessions (e.g., worksheets, activities, curriculum).
-The presentation should last 20-30 minutes including Q&A. See project rubric in practicum handbook for more details.
+The presentation should last approximately 20 minutes.
+See project rubric in practicum handbook for more details.